HarveyEllis/loan-amount-example-quarkus/README.md

 - Fulfilment and payments stubs
 - Making offers to people
 - Storing those offers
+- Authentication and sending back only certain events - sessions

 - the rationale for not doing this is that you would have the requests looking in the offers table which is something I don't think should really happen.